inertia7/timeSeries_sp500_R/README.md

 - **Exponential Smoothing Forecast**

 These forecasting methods more concisely detailed on [Here](https://www.otexts.org/fpp/2/3) by **Rob J Hyndman** and **George Athanasopoulos**

 ## Conclusions
 Finally we draw conclusions using scale-dependent errors as to which model is best for forecasting our time series object!

-Ultimately we decided that our **ARIMA(0,1,1)** was the best model at forecasting based on the scale-dependent errors outlined in the projcet.

 | Model | ME | RMSE | MAE | MPE | MAPE | MASE | ACF1 | Theil's U |
 |-------|-------|-------|-------|-------|-------|-------|-------|